stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (yzhu12-stat6250): How can we sort numerical variables out of all the variables and assign specific group of values to them using SAS?
 - Question (kveng−stat6250): After we sort we make a copy and keep the original file.
 How and where does the sorted copy file is stored?
 -*Question* (lwang30-stat6250) : When several variable appear in the *sort* option, what is the order by which those variables will be sorted by SAS ?
 Will the variable on the left be sorted first ?
+- Question (rluo-stat6250): Can we sort data in ascending and descending order simultaneously?

 [recipe_for_printing_values (from Week 3 Overview)]